thephpleague/uri/docs/5.0/components/host.md

 Using data from [the public suffix list](http://publicsuffix.org/) every `Host` object can:

 - return the subdomain using the `Host::getSubDomain` method;
-- return the registerable domain using the `Host::getRegistrableDomain` method;
+- return the registrable domain using the `Host::getRegistrableDomain` method;
 - return the public suffix using the `Host::getPublicSuffix` method;
 - tell you if the found public suffix is valid using the `Host::isPublicSuffixValid` method;